 The wide valleys of Cinion are lush and covered in rolling woodland.
 Until Winter 380YE the region was littered with ruined spires, most long since looted by the barbarians.
 Several of these spires stood over plentiful mines and there were many rich veins of tempest jade and weltsilver.
 The mines remain, but almost all the ruined spires are now gone.
 Those that survived the supernatural fires that raged across the mountains in Spring 380YE were consumed by trees and vegetation invoked with powerful Spring magic designed to rejuvenate the area.

 One small area proved resistant to the magic released to heal the wounded hills.
 A grove of blasted and burnt trees, no more than twenty-feet across, remains devoid of greenery to this day.
-Magicians who have visited the area suggest that it is infused with the power of Winter magic, and may be a nascent regio tied to the Thrice-cursed Court.
-A small group of illuminates have committed to keeping an eye on the place, to see what happens.
+Magicians who have visited the area suggest that it is infused with the power of Winter magic and that it forms the locus of a regio tied to the Thrice-cursed Court.
+A small group of illuminates have committed to keeping an eye on the place; their suggestion in Winter 382YE lead to the creation of the Block that now occupies the blasted grove and provides magical protection to the spires of Spiral against the influence of the Black Plateau.

 The most famous of the lost spires was probably Damakan’s Forge - and alone of the old spires, it still stands reasonably hale and healthy despite damage from the magical flames and the uncontrollable Spring magic.
 Damakan was renowned as the greatest Urizen swordsmith of antiquity, and even today her blades change hands for small fortunes.
 Although many of her secrets went with her to her grave, a small lodge of smiths have maintained her forge and traditions in its original site in the Spiral.
 Crafters who were allowed to work with this lodge are rare indeed, but those few who did were able to create swords of surpassing excellence.
 The spire fell to the barbarians forty years ago - it is unclear how many of the secrets of the weaponsmiths fell into their hands at this time.
 The smaller settlement of Ossen's Spire served as a gateway to Damakan’s Forge, where those who wished to serve there came here first, and those who wished a sword from there lived at Ossen's Spire to prove their worth before being granted the honour.
 Unfortunately, the spire was completely consumed in the fires raised during the liberation of Spiral.